hespanha/tenscalc/README.md

 Copyright 2010-2017 Joao Hespanha

-This file is part of Tencalc.
+This file is part of Tenscalc.

 TensCalc is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the